Looking for the best flea collars for dogs?

 Adult female fleas lay up to 50 eggs each day.
 These eggs don’t stay on your pet.
 They fall behind your dog in areas called source spots.
 These are the few spots where you dog spends his time the most.
 Up to 95% of the flea eggs and larvae in your home can be found in these source spots.

-How did my dog get fleas and bring them into my home?
+How did my dog get fleas In The First Place?

 The fact that your dog and home has fleas does not reflect poorly on your ability to keep your home clean.
 People from all walks of life get flea infestations because fleas are relatively easy to transmit.